Actindo-AG/Documentation/Channels/Integration/01a_Shopware6.md

 ## Configure the Shopware 6 connection

-After the connection to a Shopware 6 shop has been established, further settings can be configured for the connection.
+After the Shopware 6 connection has been established, further settings can be configured for the connection.

 #### Prerequisites